fgiardine/academic-website/_pages/research.md

 <div class="col-md-12 col-sm-12">
 <h4>Flying Capacitor Multilevel Converters in DC-AC/AC-DC Applications</h4>

 The flying capacitor multilevel (FCML) converter is a type of hybrid switched capacitor converter that is known for high efficiencies and volumetric power densities.
-This converter is accomplished through the use of lower voltage, high figure-of-merit switching devices.
+This is accomplished through the use of lower voltage, high figure-of-merit switching devices.
 The FCML converter performs much of its energy conditioning via energy-dense capacitors that enable higher volumetric power densities, which is essential in volume-sensitive applications such as electrified transportation.
-Through careful modulation of the semiconductor switches, improvements in efficiency and component utilization can be achieved.
+In some of my work, I have explored how variable switching frequencies can be used to improve converter efficiency without violating key component current and voltage ripple constraints.

 <div class="container">
 <div class="row">